 norfolk

 The beautiful coastal views and sense of peace attract many retirees seeking a quiet life among gorgeous scenery and interesting wildlife.
-Or, if you prefer city living, you might like to consider moving to Norwich.
+Or, if you prefer city living, you could consider moving to Norwich.

-Average house prices in Norwich are pretty reasonable too, standing at just over £281,000.
-That said, while the crime rate in Norfolk is generally low, Norwich has one of the highest crime rates in the area.
+Average house prices in Norwich are reasonable, too, standing at just over £288,751.
+That said, while the crime rate in Norfolk is generally low, Norwich has the highest crime rate in the area.

-Yet, with so many beautiful places to live in both Norwich and Norfolk as a whole, we feel that it’s definitely earned its place on this list.
+Yet, with so many beautiful places to live in both Norwich and Norfolk, we feel it’s definitely earned its place on this list.

 bristol

 Another reason Bristol can be a great place to retire is its attractive location.
 You’re just a two-hour drive from London, Birmingham, Nottingham, Devon, and the South Coast.
-Places like Bath, the Cotswolds, and Oxfordshire are all within easy reach too.
+Places like Bath, the Cotswolds, and Oxfordshire are easily reachable, too.

-The surrounding Somerset and Gloucestershire countryside is also glorious, so you’ll have plenty of options if you want to live in a more rural location.
+The surrounding Somerset and Gloucestershire countryside is also glorious, so you’ll have plenty of options if you’d like to live in a more rural location.

 cardiff